Grandma’s Old Fashioned Cornbread Dressing Recipe

 • Eggs

-• Chicken Broth or Chicken Stock
+• Chicken Broth or Chicken Stock: Even turkey broth will work!

 • Butter